llvm/llvm-project/llvm/docs/LangRef.rst

     function can return a pointer to a previously deallocated memory object.
 ``noimplicitfloat``
     Disallows implicit floating-point code.
-This inhibits optimizations that use floating-point code and floating-point/SIMD/vector registers for operations that are not nominally floating-point.
+This inhibits optimizations that use floating-point code and floating-point registers for operations that are not nominally floating-point.
 LLVM instructions that perform floating-point operations or require access to floating-point registers may still cause floating-point code to be generated.

+    Also inhibits optimizations that create SIMD/vector code and registers from scalar code such as vectorization or memcpy/memset optimization.
+This includes integer vectors.
+Vector instructions present in IR may still cause vector code to be generated.
 ``noinline``
     This attribute indicates that the inliner should never inline this function in any situation.
 This attribute may not be used together